Ewen Gilmour

 David Ewen Gilmour (22 January 1963 – 3 October 2014), commonly known as Ewen Gilmour, was a New Zealand comedian and television presenter.
 Usually sporting long brown hair with a goatee and wearing a jacket and jeans, he was a self-described Westie.

 Comedy and television career

-Gilmour began his comedy career in 1995, and shared the first Billy T Award with Cal Wilson in 1997.
+Gilmour began his comedy career in 1995, and shared the first Billy T Award with Cal Wilson in 1997 for his show Once Were Westies.
 He won the Decade Award – Best Male Comedian – 2000 to 2010 at the 2010 NZ Comedy Guild Awards.
 In 2012, he returned to the New Zealand International Comedy Festival "for the first time in a couple of years" with a one-hour show called "S'Truth".